-16.1 St Nicholas CE VA Primary School pays full regard to the statutory guidance for schools and colleges, Keeping Safe in Education 2022- Part three, Safer recruitment.
-We ensure that all appropriate measures are applied in relation to everyone who works in the school and who is therefore likely to be perceived by the
+- Our school pays full regard to the statutory guidance for schools and colleges, Keeping Safe • in Education 2023 (Part 3).
+We ensure that all appropriate measures are applied in relation to everyone who works in the school and who is therefore likely to be perceived by the children as a safe and trustworthy adult.
+This includes volunteers, supervised volunteers and staff employed by contractors. - Safer recruitment practice includes scrutinising applicants, verifying identity and • academic/vocational qualifications, obtaining professional references, checking employment history, and ensuring that a candidate has the health and physical capacity for the job.
+Shortlisted candidates will be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children, shortlisted candidates will also be subject to an online search prior to undertaking interviews and checks with the Disclosure and Barring Service (DBS).

-- children as a safe and trustworthy adult.
-This includes volunteers, supervised volunteers and staff employed by contractors. - 16.2 Safer recruitment practice includes scrutinising applicants, verifying identity and academic/vocational qualifications, obtaining professional references, checking employment history, and ensuring that a candidate has the health and physical capacity for the job.
-Shortlisted candidates will be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children, shortlisted candidates will also be subject to an online search prior to undertaking interviews and checks with the Disclosure and barring service (DBS).
+We will ensure our compliance with statutory regulations and guidance as follows:

-16.3 We will ensure our compliance with statutory regulations and guidance as follows:
+DBS and barred list checks will be undertaken for all posts that are deemed regulated activity, and for all other posts an enhanced DBS check will be undertaken unless they are supervised roles that are deemed not to meet the definition of regulated activity.
+(KCSiE 2023 at Para 232)

-- DBS and barred list checks will be undertaken for all posts that are deemed regulated activity, and for all other posts an enhanced DBS check will be undertaken unless they are supervised roles that are deemed not to meet the definition of regulated activity.
-(KCSiE 2022 pg.
-56) - Our school is committed to keeping an up-to-date Single Central Record which details the range of checks conducted on our staff. - All new appointments to our school workforce who have lived outside the UK will be subject to additional checks as appropriate. - Our school ensures that supply staff have undergone the necessary checks and will be made aware of this Safeguarding Policy. - Identity checks must be conducted on all appointments to our school workforce before the appointment is made as part of the recruitment process. - Staff responsible for recruiting and appointing must be suitably qualified and have completed training on recruitment and selection, with a minimum of one trained staff member sitting on interview panels.
+- Our school is committed to keeping an up-to-date Single Central Record which details the range of checks conducted on our staff. - All new appointments to our school workforce who have lived outside the UK will be subject to additional checks as appropriate. - Our school ensures that supply staff have undergone the necessary checks and will be made aware of this Safeguarding Policy. - Identity checks must be conducted on all appointments to our school workforce before the appointment is made as part of the recruitment process. - Staff responsible for recruiting and appointing must be suitably qualified and have completed training on recruitment and selection, with a minimum of one trained staff member sitting on interview panels.